goodarzilab/pyteiser/README.md

 pyteiser is a successor of TEISER (see [link](https://tavazoielab.c2b2.columbia.edu/TEISER/)). pyteiser is built around the same concept.
 The overall pipeline is similar, however, several changes and improvements were made. pyteiser performs additional testing of seed matches using *in silico* RNA secondary structure prediction.
 The statistical tests and optimization algorithms were improved. pyteiser is also capable of handling SHAPE RNA secondary structure probing data; such data provide additional information about RNA secondary structures that do or do not exist in the cell *in vivo*.

+pyteiser is intentionally designed in a way that allows storage of all the intermediate files in compressed binary format.
+The reason is that an academic lab is often focused on one model system; if using pyteiser for the same organism / the same transcriptome, there is no need to re-run time-consuming steps of seed occurence profile calculation over and over again; user can save computational resources by just storing intermediate files for a given transcriptome.
+We provide two different modes of compressing the seed occurence profiles: either store only indices of matching sequences (takes less space if running pyteiser on big number of short sequences); or store full profiles (takes less space if running pyteiser on small number of long sequences).

 pyteiser is written in Python 3.7.
 The computationally heavy funcions are implemented efficiently through extensive usage on [numpy](https://numpy.org/) arrays and [numba](http://numba.pydata.org/) Python compiler.

 ## Getting started